oracle-livelabs/analytics-ai/oac-sm-security/create-security-table/create-security-table.md

-# Title of the Lab
+# Create Security Table

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab walks you through the steps to create a database table USER_RESPONSIBILITIES which contains country assignments for analytics users.

-Estimated Time: -- minutes
+Estimated Time: 20 minutes

 ### About <Product/Technology> (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
 If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Objective 1
+* Set up a security table in ADB
 * Objective 2
 * Objective 3